 Bergler’s term writer’s block stuck around, although very few people know he coined it.
 Bergler undoubtedly had his own issues with self-sabotage, which become apparent when you study him, but that’s another story.

-Because your attachments contribute more to your unhappiness than anything else.
+Because your attachments contribute more to self-sabotage and unhappiness than anything else.
 Imagine, you are unconsciously seeking the very things in life you consciously hate.
 You do this because, long ago, you became attached to those old, unpleasant yet familiar feelings.

 As a result, you recycle your angst day in and day out.
 Once you see it, you gain unprecedented choices – things you never had a choice about now become optional in your life.